-649.110. (a) If the presiding officer is the agency head, the presiding officer shall issue a final decision within 100 days after the case is submitted, or other time provided by agency regulation in a proceeding that by statute is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings.

-- (b) If the presiding officer is not the agency head, the presiding officer shall deliver a proposed decision to the agency head within 30 days after the case is submitted, or other time provided by agency regulation in a proceeding that by statute is exempt from the requirement that it be conducted by an administrative law judge employed by the Office of Administrative Hearings, and make proof of delivery.
+- 649.110. (a) If the presiding officer is the agency head, the presiding officer shall issue a final decision within 100 days after the case is submitted. - (b) If the presiding officer is not the agency head, the presiding officer shall deliver a proposed decision to the agency head within 30 days after the case is submitted, and make proof of delivery.
 Failure of the presiding officer to deliver a proposed decision within the time required does not prejudice any rights of the agency in the case. - (c) A proposed decision becomes a final decision at the time provided in Section 649.150.